Save to My DOJO

 - VM VDI is an expensive solution.
 Licensing costs alone cause many to turn away.

 - You’re on your own with VM VDI.
-You can’t have this hosted in Azure.
+You can’t host this yourself in Azure (but you can of course use Windows 365 or Azure Virtual Desktop).
 I’m not sure about Windows 10, but earlier Windows desktop licenses precluded them from being run in a hosted environment.

 - There are a number of maturity issues around the VDI management tools in a Microsoft environment.
 From my perspective, they’re not quite as severe as the state of Hyper-V’s management tools, but I recommend taking your time to really vet what the tools can and cannot do before moving out of your VDI pilot phase.